 44.4 % across the EU took part in formal or non-formal education or training in 2016, with 3.5 percentage increase comparing with the previous survey conducted in 2011.
 Only 4.3 % across the EU took part in formal education and training.
-As we can see from figure 2. the adults' participation in formal education and training is lower than participation in non-formal education and training in all countries.
-This emphasizes the importance of non-formal education and training for employed adults in Europe.
+As we can see from figure 2. the adults' participation in formal education and training is lower than participation in non-formal education and training for employed adults in Europe.